Video game console: Controllers

 A unit that contains a variety of buttons, triggers, and directional controls – either D-pads or analog sticks or both.
-These have become the most common type of controller since the third generation of console hardware, with designs becoming more detailed to give a larger array of buttons and directional controls to player's while maintaining ergonomic features.
+These have become the most common type of controller since the third generation of console hardware, with designs becoming more detailed to provide a larger array of buttons and directional controls for players while maintaining ergonomic features.

 Numerous other controller types exist, including those that support motion controls, touchscreen support on handhelds and some consoles, and specialized controllers for specific types of games, such as racing wheels for racing games, light guns for shooting games, and musical instrument controllers for rhythm games.
-Some newer consoles also include optional support for a mouse and keyboard devices.
-Some older consoles such as 1988 Sega Genesis aka Mega Drive and 1993 3DO Interactive Multiplayer, supported optional mice, both with special mice made for them, but the 3DO mouse like that console was a flop, and the mouse for the Sega had very limited game support.
-The Sega also supported the optional Menacer, a wireless infrared light gun, and such were at one point popular for games.
-It also support BatterUP, a baseball bat-shaped controller.
+Some consoles also include optional support for mouse and keyboard devices.

 A controller may be attached through a wired connection onto the console itself, or in some unique cases like the Famicom hardwired to the console, or with a wireless connection.
 Controllers require power, either provided by the console via the wired connection, or from batteries or a rechargeable battery pack for wireless connections.
 Controllers are nominally built into a handheld unit, though some newer ones allow for separate wireless controllers to also be used.